NimishJais/Managers-performance-Evaluation/README.md

 # Managers-performance-analysis-

-The employee evaluation Report is very important to calculate the growth of the employee in an organization and also to keep track of his/her work in an organization.
+The employee evaluation Report is very important to calculate the growth of that employee in an organization and also to keep track of his/her work in an organization.
 So I made a report comparing analysis of a manager to its peers using Power Bi.